5 Day Croatia Itinerary Ideas: Try One Of These Routes

 Even if you’re traveling to Croatia on a budget, you’ll be able to hop from city to beach without paying excessive amounts.

-One thing to take into consideration when it comes to working out your travel itinerary for Croatia is the time of year.
-In the peak of the summer months, booking ahead is essential for things like bus and boat tickets, while in the winter, services between particularly popular destinations will be reduced.
-That means you’ll have to take extra care planning your route.
+One thing to consider when planning your travel itinerary for Croatia is the time of year.
+In the peak summer months, booking ahead is essential for bus and boat tickets, while in winter, services between particularly popular destinations will be reduced.

 Use The Bus

-Croatia’s bus networks are modern and reasonably priced, making it easy to travel around Croatia without your own set of wheels.
+Croatia’s bus networks are modern and reasonably priced, making it easy to travel around the country without your own wheels.
 Most of the nation’s bus stations are conveniently located, making travel straightforward.
-There’s also some healthy competition between the various bus companies, meaning prices can be surprisingly low at times.
-It’s best to purchase tickets online in advance; otherwise, turn up at the bus station to buy your tickets with plenty of time to spare
+There’s also healthy competition among the various bus companies, so that prices can be surprisingly low at times.

 Catch A Boat

 Hitting the high seas in Croatia is not just a good way to get around — it’s also a highlight of the adventure.
 Boats in Croatia ferry passengers between a long list of islands and coastal towns and cities throughout the country.
-These range from ferries, which can be used by cars and foot passengers, all the way to the faster catamarans (foot passengers only).
-Tickets can be bought online in advance, but note that schedules can be altered due to inclement weather

 Hit The Road In Your Own Car

 Driving really opens up Croatia.
 Having a rental car means you’ll be able to travel at your own pace, make stops when and where you want, and keep clear of day-tripping crowds at transit hubs.
-Croatia’s car hire scene is pretty comprehensive; you’ll find all the main companies operating in big towns and airports around the country.
-If you’re looking for the cheapest option, the local/regional companies will be your best option.
-Otherwise, booking in advance is best to get the best deal.
-One thing to take note of is tolls on highways, which can eat into your daily budget quite quickly
+Croatia’s car hire scene is pretty comprehensive; you’ll find all the leading companies operating in major towns and airports across the country.

 Trains And Flights